Computing and IT

 MESH runs regular workshops for the Computing and IT maths core units, Discrete Mathematics, Statistics for Business and Statistical Decision Making.
 Information about times for these workshops can be found on our Events page during session.

 MESH tutors are available in six of the Western Sydney University libraries.
 They can usually be found in the Study Smart zone at the advertised times.
-Click here for the Library Roving timetable.
+Click here for the Maths and Stats Help timetable.

 An online maths help line, "I Don't Get It" where students can post non-assessment questions about maths problems and receive help from MESH staff within one business day.